the-turing-way/the-turing-way/continuous_integration.md

 - How it can be used to enable people collaborating on a single project to combine their work via merging
 - What merge conflicts are and the difficulties they can present
+- What GitHub is and how to use it

 In brief if a group of researchers are collaborating on a project it is good practise for them to use version control to keep track of their changes over time, and combine their work regularly.
-If they do not combine (integrate) their work regularly then when they come to do it is likely to be very difficult as different people may have made contradictory changes.
+If they do not combine (integrate) their work regularly then when they come to do so it is likely to be very difficult as different people may have made contradictory changes.

-Continuous Integration is a software development practice where members of a team integrate their work frequently, rather than doing work in isolation and merging in a large change when they're done.
-Usually each person integrates at least daily.
+Continuous Integration is a software development practice where members of a team integrate their work frequently, rather than doing work in isolation and merging in large changes at infrequent intervals.
+In CI usually each person integrates at least daily.
 Each integration is verified by an automated build (usually including tests) to detect integration errors as quickly as possible.

 The idea is to minimize the cost of integration by making it an early consideration.
-Researchers can discover conflicts at the boundaries between new and existing code early, while conflicts are still relatively easy to reconcile.
+Researchers can discover conflicts at the boundaries between new and existing code early, while they are still relatively easy to reconcile.
 Once the conflict is resolved, work can continue with confidence that the new code honours the requirements of the existing codebase.
 The goal is to build healthier software by developing and testing in smaller increments.
 Many teams find that this approach leads to significantly reduced integration problems and allows a team to develop more rapidly.

 Integrating code frequently does not, by itself, offer any guarantees about the quality of the new code or functionality.
 This leads us to the second aspect of CI.
 When a developer merges code into the main repository, automated processes build a working version of the project.
-Afterwards, test suites are run against the new build to check whether any problems were introduced.
+Afterwards, test suites are run against the new build to check whether any bugs were introduced.
 If either the build or the test phase fails, the team is alerted so that they can work to fix the problem.
-It is easier to fix a bug in something you wrote a few minutes ago, than something you wrote yesterday (or last week, or last month).
+It is easier to fix a bug in something you wrote a few minutes ago than something you wrote yesterday (or last week, or last month).

 By ensuring that your code is built and tested regularly CI helps researchers to demonstrate that their code does what it claims to do, and that it does so correctly.
 Typically, continuous integration servers will also allow build-and-test jobs to run at specific times, so a CRON-like, nightly-build-and-test, can be done, as well as a build-and-test job run on-demand.